-Dolly Castro Flaunts Cleavage In Low-Cut Black Leather Mini Dress, Shuts Instagram Down
+Dolly Castro Flaunts Cleavage In Low-Cut Black Leather Minidress, Shuts Instagram Down

 “Preach girll you look beautiful,” one follower said.

 “30 n finishing my second degree!
-Best advice,” another fan remarked in response to Castro’s caption, to which the model herself responded, congratulation her fan.
+Best advice,” another fan remarked in response to Castro’s caption, to which the model herself responded by congratulating the fan.

 “So true… beautiful as always,” another follower remarked.

-Her husband even commented on the sexy and inspiring post, and said “great advice mi amor bella.”
+Her husband even commented on the sexy and inspiring post and said “great advice mi amor bella.”

 “You look incredible as usual gorgeous and thank you for the inspirational words now it’s time for me to hit the gym,” another fan said in the comments section.